Jelmerta/Kloenk/README.md

 Web Game/Engine written in Rust

-Application is available online at https://hatsu.tech
+Application is available online at https://hatsu.tech (probably only on chrome at the moment though, requires webgpu support)

 Currently build for web using:
 <!-- https://github.com/gfx-rs/wgpu/wiki/Running-on-the-Web-with-WebGPU-and-WebGL -->